mvysny/mvysny.github.io/_posts/2021-1-4-component-oriented-programming.md

 * A common `Grid` which is designed to serve variety of use-cases provides the `DataProvider` interface for you to implement, through which Grid then fetches data.
-* You can (and should) extend Grid and create a `BookingsGrid` which sets all of its columns and renderers, and also may directly call services to populate itself.
-In such case, the `BookingsGrid` is self-sufficient and doesn't even need a `DataProvider` to be set.
+* You can (and should) extend Grid and create a `BookingsGrid` which sets all of its columns and renderers, and also may directly call services to populate itself (sets its own `DataProvider`).
+  That makes `BookingsGrid` completely self-sufficient.

 ## Testing